N0Soull/Discord-SelfBot/README.md

 - Custom RPC (Rich Presence) with status
 - Automatic emote managment without discord nitro and on every devide mobile/pc.
+- emotes add through chat and one simple command.
+- config file edit for easier use

 ### coming soon

 - Auto-reply to messages if AFK-mode is toggled
 - In-chat RPC change
-- guide on how to insert your own emotes

 ## Available commands